Bluenix2/discord-typings/README.md

 The benefit of using `Data` as a suffix is that in your code you can use `from discord_typings import UserData` even if you define a `User` object (as is expected to be rather common).

+### Exceptions

+To differentiate between the data for complete application commands, and the data Discord expects to receive to create an application command, there is a special-cased `ApplicationCommandPayload`.